verajosemanuel/Master-Thesis-project/README.md

 Thesis project for the end of Master course in Data Science attended during 2015-16.

-## Main goal:
+## Project goal:

-Design and deploy an automatic or semi-supervised platform for document classification (mainly pdf)
+Design and deploy an automatic or semi-supervised platform for document classification (mainly pdf) and text extraction.

+## Running / Installing

+Running this code requires a Linux machine for bash scripts, and iPython Notebook & Rstudio for the rest of the code files.

+For getting the scope of this work and the methods implemented there's no need of executing code.
+Just read the presentation files:

+	1. Memoria.html
+	2. preliminar.html

 ## File list:

 1. Memoria.Rmd

 	Rmarkdown file for deploying ioslides presentation with embedded code.
-This file and the generated html result describes the thesis project, found issues and solutions implemented using different tools and languages.
+This file and the html result describes the thesis project, issues and solutions implemented using different tools and languages.

 2. Memoria.html

-	html ioslides presentation returned by the execution of the Rmd file. *THIS MUST BE THE FIRST FILE TO BE OPENED*.
+	html ioslides presentation returned by the execution of the Rmd file. **THIS MUST BE THE FIRST FILE TO BE OPENED**.

 3. preliminar.ipynb / preliminar.html